LLNL/units/docs/introduction/index.rst

 -   The library should be compatible with a broad range of compilers including some older ones back to GCC 4.7.
 -   a fairly expansive list of predefined units to simplify operation

-Speaking with others a few items and contexts came up such as recipes, trade documents, other software package unit representations,  standardized string representation.
+Speaking with others, a few items and contexts came up such as recipes, trade documents, other software package unit representations,  standardized string representation.
 And sometimes a lot of precision is needed other times this is not the case.

 Down the road deal with uncertainties in measurements and commodities, and containers.